yiqingxu/OGSync/docs/index.md

     OGSync add NC_000932.1
     ```

-8. Try `show` command to display the tree view of the gemonic info, or use `-j` argument to obtain an api-friendly response.
+8. Try `show` command to display the tree view of the genomic info, or use `-j` argument to obtain an api-friendly response.

     ``` sh
     OGSync show NC_000932.1 annotation